-Photocopies of returns are acceptable if they are of good quality and have an original signature in the proper place.
+Good quality photocopies of returns are acceptable if they have an original signature in the correct place.
 We will accept computer-produced corporation tax returns if they meet our printing specifications.
 For more information, see Publication 76, Specifications for Reproduction of New York State Corporation Tax Forms.